kimono-koans/httm/README.md

 ## Example Usage

-Note: Users may need to use `sudo` (or equivalent) to view versions on btrfs datasets, as btrfs snapshots may require root permissions in order to be visible.
+Note: Users may need to use `sudo` (or equivalent) to view versions on BTRFS or NILFS2 datasets, as BTRFS or NILFS2 snapshots may require root permissions in order to be visible.

 Like other UNIX utilities (such as `cat`, `uniq`, `sort`), if you include no path/s as arguments, then `httm` will pause waiting for input on stdin:
 ```bash